 Snow Bunting, male in relatively dark breeding plumage.
 (Utqiaġvik, Alaska; June 28, 2022.) © Timothy Piranian

-Male in breeding plumage is crisply attired in black and white.
+Males in breeding plumage are crisply attired in black and white.
 The head and underparts are all-white, with a contrasting black bill and eye.
 The upperparts, wings, and tail have patches of white and black.

 The wings are mostly white with black shoulder-patches and all-black primaries.
 The central tail feathers and adjacent uppertail coverts are black; the outer tail feathers and rump are white.